CozmaDacian/Chemestry-learning-Software-through-gaming/README.md

 link for download and a demo
 https://drive.google.com/drive/u/0/folders/1699EO_I1_8gNF3U2FLAEOvqJB2evct3s

-The code is attached in the cod_sursa
+The code is attached in the cod_sursa and is written in Java from scratch just usinh the window

+No particular Libraries were used

 This software belongs to Cozma Dacian